typedb/typedb-benchmark/iam/README.md

 [![Stack Overflow](https://img.shields.io/badge/stackoverflow-typeql-3dce8c.svg)](https://stackoverflow.com/questions/tagged/typeql)

 ## Compatibility notice
-This repository has not been updated to TypeDB 3.
+This package has not been updated to TypeDB 3.
 It supports TypeDB 2.29.

 However, you can see an updated TypeDB 3 sample schema and data at [Typedb Examples repository](https://github.com/typedb/typedb-examples/tree/master/use-cases/identity-and-access-management)